 Compliance

-Ninety-three percent (93%) of patients receiving antibiotics received antibiotic therapy without the advice of a specialist in antibiotic therapy.
-In our study, 158 patients (31.2%) received antibiotic therapy in accordance with recommendations.
+Ninety-three percent (93%) of patients receiving antibiotics received antibiotic therapy without the advice of a specialist on antibiotic therapy.
+In our study, 158 patients (31.2%) received antibiotic therapy in compliance with recommendations.
 Antibiotic therapy was justified in 395 (78.1%) patients.
 The duration and route of administration were incorrect in 68.8% and 46.3% of patients respectively.
 Antibiotic dosage was incorrect in 3.4% of cases (table V).

 DISCUSSION

-This study evaluated the use of antibiotics in the Department of Medicine and Medical Specialties at the CHU-YO.
+This study evaluated the use of antibiotics in the Department of Medicine and Medical Subspecialties at the CHU-YO.
 However, its cross-sectional nature limits the conclusions on patient outcomes according to the antibiotic regimens used.

 Frequency of antibiotic prescriptions

 The overall prevalence of antibiotic prescribing was 48.2% in our study.
-In 2010, Ouédraogo reported an average antibiotic prescription rate of 75.27% in a study conducted in four wards at the CHU-YO [9].
+In 2010, Ouédraogo reported an average antibiotic prescribing rate of 75.27% in a study conducted in four wards at the CHU-YO [9].
 Patry et al [10] in France and Diallo et al [11] in Senegal found rates of 29.1% and 12.5% respectively.
 This high prevalence of antibiotic prescribing could be explained, on the one hand, by the high prevalence of infectious diseases in our context and, on the other hand, by misuse and/or overuse in certain departments.
 An analysis of ceftriaxone prescriptions at the CHU-YO found that 29.5% of prescriptions were inappropriate [12].
 The medical emergency department alone accounted for 70.8% of patients treated with antibiotics.
 As the gateway to specialised services, this department records a high level of use of these treatments.
 These results suggest either a high prevalence of bacterial infections among those admitted, or inappropriate prescription of antibiotics for non-bacterial infections.
 Hence the importance of having certain rapid diagnostic tests for bacterial infections, certain referral tests such as procalcitonin, and a full-time laboratory for the aetiological diagnosis of bacterial infections.

 Antibiotic prescriptions